nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to view the list of tasks
 2. HEY MATEz lists the tasks along with the description

     Use case ends.

+**Use case: Find tasks using keywords**

+**MSS**

+1. User requests to find tasks using the keywords specified
+2. HEY MATEz searches through each task's title and description
+3. HEY MATEz lists tasks with its title or description matching any of the keywords

+    Use case ends.